 Historically, it was believed that adding oxygen to the fatty acid molecule formed a four-atom ring as the primary reaction product.
 This molecule is called “peroxide”.
 However, what is actually formed is a hydroperoxide due to the addition of oxygen to the alpha carbon of the double bond.
 Despite this, the inaccurate idea still persists and peroxides still refer to the products of the degradation of a fat.

 Auto-oxidation is an irreversible oxidation process of fats.
 It is impossible to avoid it in its entirety, but it can be delayed due to the addition of antioxidants.

 The oxidation mechanism consists of three phases:

-- Induction: The initiators are usually energy (light, heat, etc.), traces of heavy metals, and radical peroxides that cause active free radicals to occur.
-The action of the energy causes the decomposition of the fatty acid in a free radical and hydrogen ion, as shown in the following figure:
+- Induction: the initiators are usually energy (light, heat, etc.), traces of heavy metals and radical peroxides that cause active free radicals to occur.
+The action of the energy causes the decomposition of the fatty acid in a free radical and hydrogen ion.

 After the complete destruction of the fatty acids, secondary products of oxidation are generated, which are responsible for the occurrence of rancidity.